How to Run PPC Campaigns in Google Ads

 Landing pages that are clear and offer relevant information to visitors get a status of average and above average.
-Pages that don’t offer relevant information, seem untrustworthy or are mobile unresponsive get a status of below average.
+Pages that don’t offer relevant information, seem untrustworthy or are not mobile responsive get a below average status.

-Another factor which is important in determining ad rank is the format of an ad.
+Another factor important in determining ad rank is the format of an ad.
 Ad formats are based on ad extensions.
-These extensions provide context and more information about your business for example your business address, phone number, and customer rating.
+These extensions provide context and more information about your business, for example, your business address, phone number, and customer rating.

 Running PPC campaigns on Search Networks and Display Network

-Google AdWords is divided in two types of ad networks, the Search and the Display Network.
+Google Ads is divided into two types of ad networks, the Search and the Display Network.
 This section of the chapter will focus on the account setup process of Google Search and Display ads.

-Setting up search ad campaigns on Google AdWords
+Setting up search ad campaigns on Google Ads

 Google search ads appear next to Google search results when users type in queries looking for products and services they need.

-Setting up your Google AdWords search campaigns can be summed up in the following three steps:
+Setting up your Google Ads search campaigns can be summed up in the following three steps:

-1. Create your ad: You can create your search ad in just a few minutes.
+1. Create your ad: Create your search ad in just a few minutes.